UW SRP's Community Engagement Core helped build capacity and connections

 - Juntos Podemos Cuidar Nuestro Rio Duwamish

 - Portland Harbor Community Advisory Group (Portland Harbor Site CAG)

 - Silver Valley Community Resource Center (Bunker Hill/Coeur d’Alene Basin Site)

-The CEC partners with the Northwest Toxic Communities Coalition to identify topics of interest to community-based organizations working to protect their communities from hazardous waste hazards and promote effective cleanups.
-We host quarterly Webinars available to the public on selected topics.
+The CEC partnered with the Northwest Toxic Communities Coalition to identify topics of interest to community-based organizations working to protect their communities from hazardous waste hazards and promote effective cleanups.
+We hosted quarterly Webinars available to the public on selected topics.

-The CEC helps communities at sites with fish consumption advisories understand the risks and benefits of contaminated seafood.
-We conduct research on questions of community interest and partner with affected communities to develop educational materials in a variety of formats and languages.
+The CEC helped communities at sites with fish consumption advisories understand the risks and benefits of contaminated seafood.
+We conducted research on questions of community interest and partner with affected communities to develop educational materials in a variety of formats and languages.

 The River That Made Seattle

-Community Engagement Manager BJ Cummings is author of The River That Made Seattle: A Human and Natural History of the Duwamish (UW Press 2020).
-The CEC is co-hosting a series of public talks featuring river history, a virtual river tour, and guest panelists from the river's native and immigrant communities.
+The CEC's former Community Engagement Manager BJ Cummings is author of The River That Made Seattle: A Human and Natural History of the Duwamish (UW Press 2020).
+The CEC co-hosted a series of public talks featuring river history, a virtual river tour, and guest panelists from the river's native and immigrant communities.